maartene/TicTacToeKata/NOTES.md

 ### (Possible) goals for next pom:
 - Implement an 'AI' that makes legal moves.
 - Refactor placeCell into placeCellAt(row:, col:)

+## Pomodoro 5

+## Goals:
+- Refactor placeCell into placeCellAt(row:, col:)
+- Implement an 'AI' that makes legal moves.